atlas0fd00m/rfcat/README.md

 ### Installation

-* cd into the rfcat directory (created by unpacking the tarball or by hg clone)
+* cd into the rfcat directory (created by unpacking the tarball or by git clone)
 * sudo python setup.py install
 * I highly recommend installing `ipython`
   * For deb/ubuntu folk: `apt-get install ipython`

 #### Installation with pip
-* cd into the rfcat directory (created by unpacking the tarball or by hg clone)
+* cd into the rfcat directory (created by unpacking the tarball or by git clone)
 * ```pip install -e .```  (installs in editable mode and runs from the unpacked or checked out location)

 ## Using rfcat